JevzEnad-135/endigi.web/README.md

 # Endcie Digital web (endigi.web)

-The Endcie Digital web is a multi-purpose web developed by Endcie Digital and UpDesktop on September 2025.
+The Endcie Digital web is a multi-purpose web developed by Endcie Digital and Published by UpDesktop on September 2025.
 Version 2026.01 is our first version of our web.

 Note: This website is work in progress.
 Heres what to know: